Polo2109/lsn-dev-test/README.md

 - maven 3

 Comends to run app:
-mvn install
+- mvn install
-java -cp target/lsn-dev-test-1.0.jar Main
+- java -cp target/lsn-dev-test-1.0.jar polowiec.mateusz.Main

 After taht you can choose one of 4 options:
-1 - Sort numbers is Task1
+- 1 - Sort numbers is Task1
-2 - Calculate numbers is Task2
+- 2 - Calculate numbers is Task2
-3 - Count graphs is Task 3
+- 3 - Count graphs is Task 3
-0 - Exit is end of program
+- 0 - Exit is end of program